22nd Street to Irvington Road

 - Retrofit of existing Pantano Bridge and addition of a new bridge

-- HAWK pedestrian crossing signal at Secrist Middle School
+- PELICAN pedestrian crossing signal at Secrist Middle School

 - New and upgraded traffic signals at Old Spanish Trail, Golf Links Road and Escalante Road intersections